All junctions on London's cycle superhighways to be reviewed

 "This includes a commitment from TfL to review all major schemes planned on TfL roads as well as to review all the junctions on the existing cycle superhighways.

-"That work will include an assessment of Bow Roundabout, which TfL have been asked to report back to the mayor on as a matter of urgency."'Unclear and difficult'
+"That work will include an assessment of Bow Roundabout, which TfL have been asked to report back to the mayor on as a matter of urgency."

 More details have also emerged about the recommendations made to TfL about the junction.

 I have been given a document written by the Jacobs consultancy for TfL prior to the installation of Cycling Superhighway 2 (CS2).

 It highlighted some problems cyclists could face, including "high traffic flows and speeds on Bow Roundabout" and the view that "continuation to and from the cycle route is unclear and difficult".

 The recommendations about what should be done are very clear.

 The document says Toucan crossings should be installed on the north and south sides of the roundabout.

 And "off-carriageway cycle lanes" should be provided around the roundabout, to "encourage less confident cyclists to use the route".